Main | Download | FAQ | Documentation

 A: MuteTab is a Chrome extension that helps you manage the sound coming from tabs in Google Chrome.
 It helps you to find which tab(s) are making sounds and

 provides browser-wide management of tab muting, including automatically muting all background tabs.
-It does its best to allow this while working around weaknesses
+It does its best to allow this while working around weaknesses in Chrome

-in some plug-in implementations (most notably Adobe Flash).
+and some plug-in implementations (most notably Adobe Flash).

 Q: How does it work (ignoring the weaknesses and the working around them for now)?